sc0v0ne/LearnAI/cv/cv.md

 Output: One or more bounding boxes and a class label for each bounding box.

-- **Object segmentation:** Instances of recognized objects are indicated by highlighting the specific pixels of the object instead of a coarse bounding box which is sometimes called “object instance segmentation” or “semantic segmentation”.
+- **Object segmentation:** Instances of recognized objects are indicated by highlighting the specific pixels of the object instead of a coarse bounding box which is sometimes called _object instance segmentation_ or _semantic segmentation_.

 <img width="600" alt="Overview of Object Recognition Computer Vision Tasks" src="https://machinelearningmastery.com/wp-content/uploads/2019/05/Object-Recognition.png" />